Here are some quick and easy, healthy lunchbox ideas for toddlers that will keep them happy and nourished at daycare or preschool.

 - Bottom right: Butternut squash quinoa cakes (from Baby Led Weaning Comfort Meals ecookbook) + hardboiled egg + beet hummus + raw yellow zucchini + canned kidney beans + apple

-- Not pictured: Vegan quinoa muffins and here’s my collection of readers’ favorite muffins
+- Not pictured: Vegan quinoa muffins and here’s my collection of readers’ favorite baby and toddler muffins

 Tips on encouraging kids to eat their veggies